-- The Ace: Stated to be this by the Venom symbiote, who describes it as a "team leader" that has "shit you've never seen".
+- The Ace: Stated to be this by the Venom symbiote describiy it as a "team leader" that has "shit you've never seen".
 Given that it can jump hosts without burning them out; is bigger and stronger than the other symbiotes, can create more complex weapons from its biomass, can forcibly remove a symbiote from its host, and even contain another symbiote within itself definitely shows that Riot is on a whole other level.

 - Absurdly Sharp Claws: Riot can use its shapeshifting abilities to lengthen its claws into blades.

-- Adaptational Badass: In the comics, Riot serves as The Brute of a Quirky Miniboss Squad and never really battles Venom individually.
-In the movie, he's more analogous to Carnage in terms of abilities, with Venom being something of "a runt" in comparison.
-He is stated to be a team leader among his people, is shown to also be completely capable of working entirely on his own (going as far as to dismiss the deaths of his kind), is bonded to Carlton Drake, the leader of the Life Foundation, and even Venom admits that his chances of beating Riot in combat is a dead zero.
+- Adaptational Badass: Its comic counterpart serves as The Brute of a Quirky Miniboss Squad and never really battles Venom individually.
+This version is more analogous to Carnage in terms of abilities, with Venom being something of a "runt" in comparison.
+He is stated to be a "team leader" among his people, is shown to also be completely capable of working entirely on his own (going as far as to dismiss the deaths of his kind), is bonded to Carlton Drake, the Life Foundation's leader, and even Venom admits that his chances of beating Riot in combat is a dead zero.

-- Adaptational Backstory Change: Rather than being the spawn of the Venom symbiote, Riot is an unrelated individual of the same species.
+- Adaptational Backstory Change: Rather than being the Venom symbiote's spawn, Riot is an unrelated individual of the same species.

-- Ax-Crazy: Best shown in the scene where he kills a bunch of Drake's staff because one of them tried to sabotage his rocket.
+- Ax-Crazy: Best shown in the scene where he kills a bunch of Drake's staff because one tried to sabotage his rocket.

 - Big Bad Duumvirate: It forms this with Carlton Drake, intending to bring more of its kind to Earth in order to conquer it.